GradMAP: Faster Layer Pruning with Gradient Metric and Projection Compensation: Conclusion

 \section{Conclusion}

 In this paper, we propose GradMAP, a novel layer pruning and weight compensation algorithm for LLMs.
-Our method leverages global gradient magnitudes to identify unimportant layers and introduces a projection compensation matrix to refine the FFN weight matrix.
-Extensive experiments demonstrate that GradMAP not only achieves strong performance compared to existing layer pruning methods but also accelerates the pruning process by an average factor of $4\times$.
+Our method addresses two critical challenges in layer pruning, namely efficient importance estimation and effective performance recovery.
+Specifically, we introduce a gradient-based importance metric that leverages global gradient magnitudes to identify unimportant layers with only a single backward pass, significantly improving pruning efficiency.
+To further mitigate performance degradation, we propose a projection compensation matrix that aligns the pruned model’s outputs with those of the original model by correcting the first-order moment shift in activations.
+This two-stage design enables GradMAP to achieve a strong balance between efficiency and accuracy.
+Extensive experiments across multiple LLMs and benchmarks demonstrate that GradMAP consistently outperforms existing layer pruning methods in both effectiveness and efficiency, achieving comparable or better performance while accelerating the pruning process by an average factor of $4\times$.
+These results highlight the potential of gradient-based metrics and lightweight compensation mechanisms for LLM compression.